-Stop Braking.
-This will let the rear wheels roll again, and keep the rear wheels from sliding.
+- ✓ Stop braking.
+This will let the rear wheels roll again and keep the rear wheels from sliding. - Counter-steer.

-Countersteer.
 As a vehicle turns back on course, it has a tendency to keep on turning.
 Unless you turn the steering wheel quickly the other way, you may find yourself skidding in the opposite direction.

-Learning to stay off the brake, turn the steering wheel quickly, push in the clutch, and countersteer in a skid takes a lot of practice.
-The best place to get this practice is on a large driving range or "skid pad."
+Learning to stay off the brake, turn the steering wheel quickly, push in the clutch and counter-steer in a skid takes a lot of practice.
+The best place to practice is on a large driving range or "skid pad."

-2.19.3 - Front-wheel Skids
+2.19.3 - Front-wheel skids

 Driving too fast for conditions causes most frontwheel skids.
-Other causes include lack of tread on the front tires and cargo loaded so not enough weight is on the front axle.
-In a front-wheel skid, the front end tends to go in a straight line regardless of how much you turn the steering wheel.
+Other causes include lack of tread on the front tires and cargo that is improperly loaded so that not enough weight is on the front axle.
+In a frontwheel skid, the front tend tends to go in a straight line regardless of how much you turn the steering wheel.
 On a very slippery surface, you may not be able to steer around a curve or turn.

 When a front-wheel skid occurs, the only way to stop the skid is to let the vehicle slow down.
-Stop turning and/or braking so hard.
+Stop turning or braking so hard.
 Slow down as quickly as possible without skidding.

 - 1. Stopping is not always the safest thing to do in an emergency.
-True or False? - 2.
+True or false? - 2.
 What are some advantages of going right instead of left around an obstacle? - 3.
-What is an "escape ramp?" - 4.
+What is an "escape ramp"? - 4.
 If a tire blows out, you should put the brakes on hard to stop quickly.
-True or False? - 5.
-How do you know if your vehicle has antilock brakes? - 6.
-What is the proper braking technique when driving a vehicle with antilock brakes? - 7.
-How do antilock brakes help you?
+True or false? - 5.
+How do you know if your vehicle has ABS? - 6.
+What is the proper braking technique when driving a vehicle with ABS? - 7.
+How does ABS help you?

 These questions may be on the test.
-If you can't answer them all, re-read subsections 2.17, 2.18, and 2.19.
+If you can't answer them all, re-read subsections 2.17, 2.18 and 2.19.

-2.20 - Accident Procedures
+2.20 - Accident procedures

 When you're in an accident and not seriously hurt, you need to act to prevent further damage or injury.
-The basic steps to be taken at any accident are to:
+The basic steps to be taken at any accident are:

-Protect the area.
+- ✓ Protect the area.

-Notify authorities.
+- ✓ Notify authorities.

-Care for the injured.
+- Care for the injured.

-2.20.1 - Protect the Area
+2.20.1 - Protect the area